coalescecreate/refilt/README.md

 #### sortFiltersAlphabetically ####

 *Default* `false`
-*Expects* `boolean`
+*Expects* `boolean, array`

 Sort filters/dropdowns menu to be shown in alphabetical order.
+When using array include those filters that should be set alphabetically.

 	$(selector).refilt({sortFiltersAlphabetically: false})